hecrp/PokePasswords/README.md

 3. Applying cryptographic functions to generate random but reproducible passwords
 4. Ensuring passwords meet security requirements (length, character types)

 Each sprite always produces the same password, making this a deterministic generator.
+However, you can use the `--randomize` option to break this deterministic behavior when you need a different password from the same sprite.

 ## Quick Start